nunopolonia/best_in_place/README.md

 * **attr**: the attribute of the model to which this action applies.
 * **new_value** (only **bip_area** and **bip_text**): the new value with which to fill the BIP field.
 * **name** (only **bip_select**): the name to select from the dropdown selector.

 ---

-##Installation

-###Rails 3.1 and higher

-Installing *best_in_place* is very easy and straight-forward, even more thanks to Rails 3.1.
-Just begin including the gem in your Gemfile:

-    gem "best_in_place"

-After that, specify the use of the jquery and best in place javascripts in your application.js, and optionally specify jquery-ui if you want to use jQuery UI datepickers:

-    //= require jquery
-    //= require jquery-ui
-    //= require best_in_place

-If you want to use jQuery UI datepickers, you should also install and load your preferred jquery-ui CSS file and associated assets.

-Then, just add a binding to prepare all best in place fields when the document is ready:

-    $(document).ready(function() {
-      /* Activating Best In Place */
-      jQuery(".best_in_place").best_in_place();
-    });

-You are done!

-###Rails 3.0 and lower

-Installing *best_in_place* for Rails 3.0 or below is a little bit different, since the master branch is specifically updated for Rails 3.1.
-But don't be scared, you'll be fine!

-Rails 3.0 support will be held in the 0.2.X versions, but we have planned not to continue developing for this version of Rails.
-Nevertheless, you can by implementing what you want and sending us a pull request.

-First, add the gem's 0.2 version in the Gemfile:

-    gem "best_in_place", "~> 0.2.0"

-After that, install and load all the javascripts from the folder **/public/javascripts** in your layouts.
-They have to be in the order:

-* jquery
-* **best_in_place**

-You can automatize this installation by doing

-    rails g best_in_place:setup

-If you want to use jQuery UI datepickers, you should also install and load jquery-ui.js as well as your preferred jquery-ui CSS file and associated assets.

-Finally, as for Rails 3.1, just add a binding to prepare all best in place fields when the document is ready:

-    $(document).ready(function() {
-      /* Activating Best In Place */
-      jQuery(".best_in_place").best_in_place();
-    });

----